This post may contain eBay affiliate links. Please read our disclosure policy.

-Adrian Peterson (03/21/85) was drafted by the Minnesota Vikings with the 7th overall pick in the 2007 NFL Draft.
-He is known for his downhill running style destroying opposing defenders on the way down.
+The Minnesota Vikings drafted Adrian Peterson (03/21/85) as the 7th overall pick in the 2007 NFL Draft.
+He is known for his downhill running style, destroying opposing defenders on the way down.

 Adrian Peterson Rookie Year Stats: 14 games | 1341 yards rushing | 5.6 yards per attempt | 268 yards receiving | 13 total TDs

-He was an ABSOLUTE BEAST at the University of Oklahoma running for more than 4,000 yards and 40 touchdowns in 3 years.
-In his freshman year, he averaged a mind-blowing 5.7 yards per carrying on 339 attempts (both college career highs).
+He was an ABSOLUTE BEAST at the University of Oklahoma, running for over 4,000 yards and 40 touchdowns in 3 years.
+In his freshman year, he averaged a mind-blowing 5.7 yards per carry on 339 attempts (both college career highs).

-Peterson bounced around the NFL during the latter part of his career as he suited up for a variety of teams.
-He played for the New Orleans Saints, Arizona Cardinals, Tennessee Titans, and Detroit Lions among others, and always provided a steady veteran presence.
+Peterson bounced around the NFL as he suited up for various teams.
+He played for the New Orleans Saints, Arizona Cardinals, Tennessee Titans, and Detroit Lions and always provided a steady veteran presence.

-Peterson is a lock to eventually make the Pro Football Hall of Fame in Canton, Ohio due to his lengthy and successful career.
-He’s one of the most iconic players of his generation and holds multiple NFL records including the most rushing yards in a game with 296 against the San Diego Chargers in 2007.
+Due to his lengthy and successful career, Peterson is a lock to eventually make the Pro Football Hall of Fame in Canton, Ohio.
+He’s one of the most iconic players of his generation and holds multiple NFL records, including the most rushing yards in a game with 296 against the San Diego Chargers in 2007.

 We’ve come up with a list of three of the best Adrian Peterson rookie cards on the market, along with an investment report looking at the next few seasons as he enters the final chapter of his playing career.